 Stephen Covey aptly named this cycle of behaviour “Gofer Delegation” because the boss ends up doing all the thinking and the employees simply carry out the boss’s orders.
 The fear of blame not only causes employees to lose confidence and shrink from action, but it also stalls their career development.
-Employees caught in the Cycle of Inaction tend to either stagnate in their carriers, or they eventually leave so they can use their brain where it’s appreciated.
+Employees caught in the Cycle of Inaction tend to either stagnate in their careers, or they eventually leave so they can use their brain where it’s appreciated.

 Cycle of Ignorance

-The ostensible rational for blaming someone is that if you sufficiently rub their nose in their mistake, the offender will think twice before making the same mistake again.
+The ostensible rationale for blaming someone is that if you sufficiently rub their nose in their mistake, the offender will think twice before making the same mistake again.
 Studies (and common sense) have proven otherwise.
 Instead of making fewer mistakes, people in blame and shame cultures simply get better at hiding their mistakes.
 Meanwhile, executives are oblivious to what is really going on in the trenches.
 They aren’t getting the results they want, but they don’t know why.
 So they aimlessly introduce new incentives or quality programs hoping this will change things.
 The real reasons for the poor results remain obscured and no learning occurs.
 The new ‘fixes’ cause an onslaught of unintended consequences and produce more problems, which people try to hide.

 Cycle of Infighting

-When people within an organization fear their leaders and each-other, they naturally expend a tremendous amount of energy trying to protect themselves.
+When people within an organization fear their leaders and each other, they naturally expend a tremendous amount of energy trying to protect themselves.
 Simon Sinek taught this principle in his TED talk entitled Why good leaders make you feel safe.
 When people inside an organization fear each other, they engage in a subtle war called “corporate politics.”
 The goal of this war is to deflect blame and defend your ‘turf.’
 Obviously trust and cooperation cannot exist in such an environment.
 This makes everybody engaged in this war less effective at their jobs for two reasons:

 - the more time they spend crafting meticulous emails designed to deflect blame, the less time they have to do their job; and,